 Deep tissue massage is one of the most popular ways to help your body relax and recuperate, whether as treatment following physical training or as a form of relaxation.
 With a focus on the deeper muscle tissue layers, this form of massage is designed to release tension in the body using a variety of slow strokes and deep finger pressure on the affected areas.
-At Central Health Physiotherapy, our highly-qualified experienced therapists are trained to offer deep tissue massage for a wide range of complaints, helping to relieve muscle tension and increase blood circulation to promote healing of the key spots.

 If you have been training hard for a sporting event, you may find yourself with some aches and strains.
 Not only is this likely to affect your performance, it may also grow worse over time.
 Sports massage helps to ease these complaints by relaxing muscles and improving circulation.